hypervel/hypervel.org/docs/docs/validation.md

 [https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types)

-<a name="mime-types-and-extensions"></a>
 #### MIME Types and Extensions

 This validation rule does not verify agreement between the MIME type and the extension the user assigned to the file.
 For example, the `mimes:png` validation rule would consider a file containing valid PNG content to be a valid PNG image, even if the file is named `photo.txt`.
-If you would like to validate the user-assigned extension of the file, you may use the [`extensions`](#rule-extensions) rule.
+If you would like to validate the user-assigned extension of the file, you may use the [extensions](#rule-extensions) rule.

 <a name="rule-min"></a>
 #### min:_value_

 The field under validation must have a minimum _value_.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.
+Strings, numerics, arrays, and files are evaluated in the same fashion as the [size](#rule-size) rule.

 <a name="rule-min-digits"></a>
 #### min_digits:_value_